 A Beka offers materials for pre-kindergarten through twelfth grade including supplementary materials.
 A Beka also offers enrollment in their own A Beka Academy using internet-streamed video instruction in conjunction with their own textbooks.
 DVDs of the classes are also available for those who need them.

 A Beka's philosophy is conservative, Christian (Protestant), and patriotic.
 Their approach to education is traditional with an emphasis on mastery through drill, repetition, and memorization.
-Children are develop conceptual understanding later.
+Children develop conceptual understanding later.
 Learning takes place through direct instruction, workbook activities, drills, and oral responses.
-Older homeschooling students can use many A Beka courses for independent study.
-Hands-on activities are limited to some science experiments, construction of social studies reports, and arts and crafts.
+Older homeschooling students can use many of the A Beka courses for independent study.
+Hands-on activities are limited to some science experiments, the construction of some social studies reports, and arts and crafts.

 All material is written from a Christian perspective.
 Although this is very evident in the science and history books, it is much less obviously so in most of the math and language arts books.
 Conservatism and patriotism are most evident in reading/literature and history.